Golden Grail Beverages (OTC: G - GuruFocus.com

 FORT LAUDERDALE, Fla., March 24, 2023

-FORT LAUDERDALE, Fla., March 24, 2023 /PRNewswire/ -- Golden Grail Technology doing business as Golden Grail Beverages, (OTC: GOGY), today addressed the promotional activity that caused OTC Markets to place a "Stock Promotion Designation" alongside the company's symbol on the OTCMarkets.com website.
+FORT LAUDERDALE, Fla., March 24, 2023 /PRNewswire/ -- Golden Grail Technology doing business as Golden Grail Beverages, (OTC: GOGY), is pleased to announce that we have entered into an agreement with the Golden Beverage Company to distribute Cause Water.

-Golden Grail management and counsel have reviewed the emails published by third-parties, and each of the third parties claim they received compensation for producing and distributing the content.
-While the articles quote from the Company's press releases, the Company wants to reaffirm that it did not participate in the articles and was not contacted by the authors for comment.
+Golden Beverage Company LLC is one of Utah's premier distributors of beer, soda, and non-alcoholic beverages.
+Headquartered in Ogden, UT, Golden Beverage Company serves Box Elder, Cache, Morgan, Rich and Weber counties.

-"We believe that these promotion emails could be related to the naked short selling that we announced on March 7th, as bad actors look to artificially lower GOGY's stock price" declared Golden Grail CEO Steven Hoffman.
+Cause Water is a pristine mountain spring water in an easy to recycle aluminum bottle.
+Cause Water has three key initiatives; be a vessel for change, do your part and encouraging consumers to join the cause, by drinking Cause Water.
+A fully recyclable aluminum bottle and cap supports its core mission of plastic reduction and ocean preservation.

 Golden Grail Beverages (OTC: GOGY) www.GoldenGrailBeverages.com is a fast-growing company with a strategic mission to innovate, build and streamline the growth of its beverage portfolio through fiscally responsible investing.
 The company targets brands with a proven sales history, loyal consumer following, retail presence and strong value proposition who need assistance to get to the next few levels.
 Golden Grail has been actively acquiring brands within emerging and growing beverage categories.
 Our robust product offerings include Sway Energy Drink, Spider Energy Drink, Trevi Fruit Essence Water, Tickle Water, Sketch Can for Tweens, Cause Water & KOZ Water helping reduce global plastic pollution and Scorpion Energy Hemp/CBD.